 - Chronic penile rash or subtle burning sensation

 - Voiding and sexual function typically remain unimpaired

 - Swollen inguinal lymph nodes

 - ∼ 95% of all penile cancers are squamous cell carcinoma (SCC): atypical squamous cells with varying degrees of mitotic activity

 - Tumor staging

-Treatment depends on the TNM-stage of the disease and the risk of recurrence, but the initial approach is typically surgical.
+Treatment depends on the stage of the disease and the risk of recurrence, but the initial approach is typically surgical.

 Small (< 3cm) primary tumors